 This application is within the Inner City Area as identified on Map 1 of the Municipal Development Plan (MDP).
 Policy for this area supports residential intensification, particularly close to identified Main Streets with access to transit service and local commercial uses.
-This site is one block south from the intersection of the 14 Street SW and 33 Avenue SW Neighbourhood Main Streets.
+This site is located along 33 Avenue SW which is designated as a Neighbourhood Main Street.